 1. Protection from accidentally breaking your rig

-If you are animating in Maya and the rig breaks, or something goes wrong with it, then you may be in trouble.
+If you are animating in Maya and the rig breaks, or something goes wrong with it (perhaps you deleted a control curve by mistake), then you may be in trouble.
 If you didn't reference the rig, then you will have to go back to an older version of your animation, or press undo until you fix whatever it is that you did to break the rig.
 Or you could try and export your animation and load it onto another rig (the PAIE animation tool is useful for this).
 However, if you referenced your rig, then you can just replace the damaged rig with with the same rig, and all your animation will be saved.

 2. Studio preparedness

 Referencing is widely used in studio pipelines so it's good to get in the habit of using this method of working.
 On a production, animators often work with a rig that isn't 100% complete.
 Maybe it doesn't have textures yet, or maybe it lacks some of the controllers.
 But the animator can start working on their shots right away, if they reference the rig.
 Then, once the final rig is finished, it will automatically update in your scene.

 3. Smaller file sizes

 Referencing makes for much smaller file sizes.
 If you are using "incremental save," which you should do (because Maya crashes often), you won't be using too much of your computer's memory.

 One advantage of referencing is speed.
 If you have a high poly rig that is slow to animate, you can instead use a low poly proxy rig that will animate fast.
 When finished animating, you can replace the low poly with the high poly using the Replace Reference option.
 Referencing can also work better if you are using multiple versions of the same rig.